Our Withholding Tax service in Saudi Arabia is part of our tax consultancy services in Saudi Arabia.

 Withholding tax is a tax deducted at a source levied on payments made to a non-resident alien, which does not have a permanent establishment in the country, yet generates an income from a resident source within the country.
 The non-resident alien refers to a foreign individual, foreign corporation, foreign partnership, foreign trust, or foreign estate.
 As such, the non-resident alien bears the withholding tax burden.

 WITHHOLDING TAX IN THE GCC REGION

-Within the GCC region, withholding tax is not applicable in the United Arab Emirates and Bahrain.
-Furthermore, in the UAE, no withholding taxes will be applicable on domestic and cross-border payments under the new UAE corporate tax regime.
+Within the GCC region, withholding tax is not applicable in Bahrain.
+Furthermore, in the UAE, 0% withholding taxes will be applicable on cross-border and certain domestic payments under the new UAE corporate tax regime.